oktadev/okta-express-basic-crud-app-example/README.md

 Run `cat .okta.env` (or `.okta.env` on Windows) to see the issuer and credentials for your app.
 Update `app.js` with your Okta settings.

 Finally, create a new API token.
 You can find the steps to create an API token [here](https://developer.okta.com/docs/guides/create-an-api-token/main/).
-Update `auth.js` with the Org URL and the API Token.
+Update `auth.js` with your Org Domain and the API Token.

 ### Install dependencies and run the app